ConorG180/mgc-dismantlers/README.md

 <!-- ![Homepage](static/images/homepage.png "Homepage") -->

 ### Navigation
 The programme offers a very simple and easy to use navigation system to navigate around the website.
 This is not only in the form of moving to different pages, but also for features such as a contact modal and product-category buttons attached to the navbar to allow the user to easily navigate to their category of required car parts.
 It should be noted that the navbar will shrink to a dropdown menu on smaller devices whilst retaining all functionality.
 This was added to improve responsiveness of the navbar and add to the user experience.
+The user will also be able to return to the homepage by clicking on the company logo.
+This was included to provide an easy way for the user to return to the homepage.
 #### **Images**
 <!-- ![navigation bar](static/images/navigation-bar-logged-in-as-admin.png "navigation bar") -->
 <!-- ![navigation bar](static/images/navigation-bar-logged-in-as-admin.png "navigation bar") -->